darccyy/trustworthytimes/news/jokeroffice.md

-# Former FDA Scientist Explains Why Joker Is In Office
+# Former FDA Scientist Explains Why JOKER Is In Office

 ## Joker (from Joker (2019)) is now President of Czechoslovakia